kanduvisla/blipr/TEST_REPORT.md

 - Missing page numbers / max pages
 - Missing transport / option to start / stop
-- Missing option to set BPM
+- (requires testing) Missing option to set BPM
 - Last set length is not remembered when editing track.
 - Same for last set velocity.
 - When track has no program, shift 3 should start on program selection